DavidBuchanan314/merkle-merge-tree/README.md

 An exclusion proof for the overall MMT is an array of exclusion proofs for each subtree.
 A subtree exclusion proof is a pair of *inclusion* proofs for the elements on either side of where the missing element *would* be if it existed (except if the missing element would be on the far left or far right of the tree)

-The leaf nodes themselves are hashes of the element object.
+The leaf nodes themselves are hashes of the element object (and the ordering of elements is the sort order of their hashes).

 Let's go back in time to an earlier version of the tree: